- To request guidance from a nurse, call 1700

 Vaccination is important throughout life.
 In Iceland, basic vaccinations are usually administered during childhood and adolescence (up to 14 years old), covering diseases such as measles, mumps, rubella, diphtheria, tetanus, whooping cough, HPV, and polio, among others.

-Some vaccines, such as for diphtheria, tetanus, whooping cough, and polio, are recommended every 10 years.
-This recommendation is even more relevant for those planning to travel to countries where these diseases are still prevalent.
+Some vaccines, such as those for diphtheria, tetanus, whooping cough, and polio, are recommended every 10 years.
+This recommendation is especially relevant for those planning to travel to countries where these diseases are still prevalent.

 People over 60 years old or those with chronic conditions are advised to get vaccinated against influenza and pneumonia caused by the Streptococcus pneumoniae (pneumococcus) bacteria.

-If vaccinations were received outside of Iceland and you have a vaccination certificate or card, it is important to request that your health center register these vaccinations in your vaccination record.
+If vaccinations were received outside of Iceland and you have a vaccination certificate or card, it is important to request that your healthcare centre register these vaccinations in your vaccination record.
 These records will be accessible in My Pages within Heilsuvera.

-For more information or vaccine-related guidance, you can contact your health center or use the Heilsuvera online chat.
+For more information or vaccine-related guidance, you can contact your healthcare center or use the Heilsuvera live chat.

 It should be noted that a referral from a doctor is required for tests such as blood tests, X-rays, etc.